Essenceia/essenceia.github.io/content/projects/alibaba_cloud_fpga/index.md

  `MGTREFCLK0N_227`.
 - we cannot directly use the 156.25MHz clock to drive our global clock network

+With all this we have  sufficent information to write a constraint file ( `xdc` ) for this board the next challenge is getting the bitsteam onto the FPGA.

 # Writing the bitstream

+## Worflow

+My personal belief is that one of the most important contributors to design quality is iteration cost.
+The lower your itteration cost, the higher your design quality is going to be given the same amount of people and time.

+As such I will invest the small upfront cost to have the workflow be as streamlined as efficiently feasable.

+Additionally, I also have the luxery of owning a very powerfull workstation that serves as my build server onto which I offload all of the heavier compute tasks, this includes runnung all differnt flavors of implementation flows ( asic and fpga ) and heavier regression testing.

+In order to accomodate this configuration, my workflow was eveloved into doing practically everything over the command line interaces and only interacting with the tools, vivado in this case, though `tcl` scripts.

+As such, the following paragraphs will present describe how to go from the verilog and the constraint file to an `svf` file using only the vivado tcl interface.

+file to the `svf`
+{{< alert icon="circle-info" >}}

+> "practically everything over the command line interaces"\
+As some readers might have already guessed, visulatising the implementation placement results is the execption.

+{{< /alert >}}

+## Generating the SVF file

+// some explaination of what the svf file is

+// some explaination as to why we needed to know the scan chain

+// why we need the bitstream

+// what the output looks like

+// tcl script presentation

+// why this is now vivado independant

+the next step is now to make an automatized workflow to translate a simple design onto something flashed onto the FPGA.

 ```